 GLIS performance compared with CPI

 These risk-adjusted returns were delivered by a portfolio of listed companies that own essential service infrastructure assets that have high barriers entry, strong pricing power, structural or predicted sustainable growth and predictable cash flows.

 In addition to providing investors with an attractive beta (beta is a measure of volatility relative to the market as a whole), specialist fund managers in the GLIS asset class have been able to deliver positive returns through a wide range of market conditions.
-For example, First State Investments’ global listed infrastructure strategy7 has outperformed its index by over 2% pa since inception in November 20078.
-The strategy has delivered consistent outperformance, beating its benchmark index in 9 of the 10 full calendar years since its inception.
+For example, the First State Investments Global Listed Infrastructure Fund has outperformed its index by almost 4% pa since inception in October 20079 .
+The Fund has delivered consistent outperformance by beating its benchmark index in 8 of the 9 full calendar years since its inception.
 Please remember that past performance is not a guide to future performance.

 Growth in investible assets for GLIS

 Many infrastructure assets reside within large, vertically integrated corporations, conglomerates and private equity.
-In the lower growth world post the Global Financial Crisis (GFC), companies have increasingly looked to streamline and optimize their capital structures.
+In the lower growth world post the Global Financial Crisis (GFC), companies have increasingly looked to streamline and optimise their capital structures.
 This has often led to the divestment of their highly valuable infrastructure assets.
-Key examples of this include9:
+Key examples of this include: